 We need at least one apple per eater; we choose as large as possible to make it easier to carve them out.
 Then 100 g of crushed walnuts for four apples, correspondingly more for several apples.
 Berries of two or three bunches of red grapes, juice of one lemon, a few tablespoons honey of flowers, optionally grated zest of unsprayed lemons, a pinch of cinnamon, and ground cloves or cardamom.
 And a small piece of butter for each apple.

-In a bowl, mix the filling of ground walnuts, grapes, grated zest, cinnamon, and other spices, pour over with honey and lemon juice, mix well and let the flavors soak.
+In a bowl, mix the filling of ground walnuts, grapes, grated zest, cinnamon, and other spices, pour over with honey and lemon juice, mix well, and let the flavors soak.
 Meanwhile, dig out the seeds from the washed apples.
 Place the filling in the hollowed-out hole and place some grapes on it.
-Preheat the oven to 160 degrees, place the stuffed apples in a fireproof glass or another dish previously greased with butter and bake for about 40 minutes.
-Baked apples are offered hot or cold; also warm with whipped cream or chilled with ice cream.
+Preheat the oven to 160 degrees, place the stuffed apples in a fireproof glass or another dish previously greased with butter, and bake for about 40 minutes.
+Baked apples are offered hot or cold; they can also be warm with whipped cream or chilled with ice cream.

 Peel the vegetables and remove the seeds from the peppers.
 Cut the courgettes in half and dig them out, as well as the tomatoes and onions; we keep the courgettes’ content.
 We also keep the harder stem parts of the chard.